esse-io/devops-deployer/README.md

 $ hadoop fs -chmod g+w   /user/hive/warehouse
 ```

-* Start Spark SQL Thrift Server
+### Start Spark SQL Thrift Server

-Run following command on the node which is running the spark master to start the thrift server, the total of executor cores *--total-executor-cores* is according to your spark cluster environment, you need provide a vaild number to avoid the spark jobs can not acquire enough resources from culster to run.
+Run following command on the node which is running the spark master to start the thrift server, the total of executor cores *--total-executor-cores* is according to your spark cluster environment, you need provide a valid number to avoid the spark jobs can not acquire enough resources from cluster to run.
 ```
 $ sudo -u spark /usr/lib/spark/sbin/start-thriftserver.sh \
 spark://<your spark master ip>:7077 \